Breast milk provides excellent nutrition for babies. When none is available, human milk banks can help. Photo: PATH/Wendy Stone.

 Donated milk for at-risk babies

-A fresh start at life
+The best start at life

-Njabulo's story is a happy one.
-As he began to receive donated human milk, his health improved dramatically.
+For babies like Njabulo, incorporating safe donated milk into feeding strategies can help encourage growth, development, and even survival.
+As Njabulo began to receive donated human milk, his health improved dramatically.
 His diarrhea stopped.
 His rash disappeared.
 He gained weight.
-By the time he was three months old, Njabulo was a growing, thriving baby.
-All babies deserve this opportunity.
+By the time he was three months old, Njabulo was a thriving baby.